 Both the town and the fort have many lovely, romantic settings, especially the lakes by the golf course at Fort Leavenworth.

 3. You have worked as an editor/writer for several large corporations and earned a bachelor's degree in business administration and a master of arts in counseling psychology.
 You also plan to continue your work on a PhD in health psychology.
 Why did you decide to write a romantic novel and do you plan to write more?

 This book is more a romantic novel than a romance, and writing it was cathartic when I went through a divorce in 1994.
 After my master's internship working with abused women, I felt I needed to publish the book.

 Preparing the book for publication got me started writing fiction again, and now I have a couple more books in the works, although they are not romance novels.
 Both, however, have Kansas settings.

-Page 2 of 2 - 4.
-What did growing up in Leavenworth and graduating from Leavenworth High School contribute toward your successful and varied careers?
+4. What did growing up in Leavenworth and graduating from Leavenworth High School contribute toward your successful and varied careers?